estersimkova/ADAventurers_proj/index.md

 # Recreating history from newspaper quotes

-"I go into my Quotebank and all history unrolls before me."
+"*I go into my Quotebank and all history unrolls before me.*"

 Thank you for visiting our website!
 We, the ADAventurers, are happy to present the outcome of our project.